joga11/joga11.github.io/markdown.md

 How to use Markdown?
 ====================
 **Markdown** is a plain text format for writing structured documents.
-It is based on a specific markup syntax which is directly rendered to HTML.
-Its main focus is on making readable documents as possible.
+It's based on a specific markup syntax that is directly rendered to HTML.
+Its main focus is on making text as readable as possible.

 # Example for normal text
 This is a simple line.
 This is another simple line.